Orient: The Caribbean’s Most Famous Nude Beach

 Some are red, some are blue, and some are orange.
 Just remember your color.
 The loungers are arranged in rows facing the water naturally.

-Unfortunately, if you did not pay and are using your card from the hotel, you will NOT get a front row seat.
-But second row isn’t bad either.
+Unfortunately, if you did not pay and are using your card from the hotel, you will NOT get a front-row seat.
+But the second row isn’t bad either.

 They are a bit less expensive for loungers, food and drink, only because they are so far from the main section of the beach.
 I might add, for all of you that must have your “device with you at all times, free Wi-Fi is included at most beach bars, sometimes you need to sit closer to the building to get it, but it’s there.

 If you don’t just want to lie in the sun, take your pick of sailboarding, wave runners, parasailing, and those water-propelled boots that send you sailing into the air on a jet of water.

 There are water trampolines for the kids and boogie boards.
 You can get a massage at a few of the Beach Bars.

 There are some shops selling bathing suits, hats, beach covers, and any number of souvenirs.
 There are vendors walking the beach trying to get your attention and money.